oxcsml/epimap/README.md

 # Rmap

+## Approximations

 ## Installation

 * Clone this repository with `git clone https://github.com/oxcsml/Rmap.git`.
 * Install [conda](https://docs.conda.io/en/latest/) if not already installed.
 * In the `Makefile`, set the `CONDAROOT` variable to the install path of conda.
 * Run `make environment`.

+If you wish to run the alternative methods, EpiEstim must be installed manually by running `install.packages("EpiEstim")` in R.

 ## Requirements